Andromeda's tenuous veil: A likely Milky Way nebula projected toward M31: Discussion

+To provide additional support to the hypothesis that SDSO is an extragalactic ionization shock front, \cite{Fesen23} present evidence of high velocity clouds (HVCs) of neutral HI gas on the same area of the sky as the nebula.
+Nevertheless, the velocity of the clouds (-175 km s$^{-1}$) is very inconsistent with that of SDSO, and \cite{Fesen23} do not provide a potential explanation for the discrepancy.
+In addition, there are other HVC around M31, at similar velocities, and no [O~III] emission is associated with them, which hints that the spatial correlation of an HVC and SDSO may just be a coincidence.
+Although some studies do not reach low velocities, \cite{Kerp} reaches -25 km s$^{-1}$, above some of our velocity measurements in SDSO for H$\beta$, [S~II], and [N~II].
+According to them, there is no evidence of HI cloud associated to M31 in the area where the SDSO is located (their Figure 7).

-The emission line ratios measured are compatible with multiple Milky Way structures (ISM filaments, planetary nebula, \textsc{H\,ii} regions), with the [S~II]6716/[S~II]6731 ratios indicating an electron density below 300 cm$^{-3}$.
-In contrast, the [O~III]5007/H$\beta$ ratio is too low to be compatible with EELRs, one of the few known large ionized structures around external galaxies.
+The measured emission line ratios are compatible with multiple Milky Way structures (ISM filaments, planetary nebula, \textsc{H\,ii} regions), with the [S~II]6716/[S~II]6731 ratios indicating an electron density below 300 cm$^{-3}$ \citep{McCallsii}.
+In contrast, the [O~III]5007/H$\beta$ ratio is very low compared with the vast majority of EELRs, which are one of the few known large ionized objects around external galaxies.
 In addition, these structures may show characteristic features in other parts of the electromagnetic spectrum.
 The original Hanny's Voorwerp has been identified in radio data from the LOw Frequency ARray (LOFAR, \citealt{lofar_hanny}).
-Visual inspection of the LOFAR data on SDSO \citep{Shimwell22} shows no emission, an additional piece of evidence against its EELR-like nature.
+Visual inspection of the LOFAR data in SDSO \citep{Shimwell22} shows no emission, an additional piece of evidence against its EELR-like nature.
+Other negative evidence includes the lack of significant AGN activity in M31 (found in all known EELRs), the lack of significant galactic interaction (found in all EELRs in \citealt{Keeletal24}), and the smoother morphology of SDSO compared to EELRs (as discussed in Sect. \ref{sec:morpho} and seen in \citealt{Keel12HST}).
+Taking into account all the available evidence, we consider it extremely unlikely that SDSO is an EELR.

-Finally, the angular separation between the emission in [O~II] and [O~III] can be observed in other gas clouds, but it would be too small to be visible if the nebula were located at extragalactic distances.
-The separation between ionized species can be seen also in the Sh 2-174 galactic nebula discussed earlier, with [O~III] filaments separated from H$\alpha$ diffuse emission.
+Finally, the angular separation between the emission in [O~II] and [O~III] can be observed in other gas clouds, but it would be too small to be visible if the nebula were located at extragalactic distances, and there are in fact no reports of it in EELRs or galaxy-wide shocks.
+The separation between ionized species can also be seen in the Sh 2-174 Galactic nebula discussed earlier, with [O~III] filaments separated from H$\alpha$ diffuse emission.